ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 ***Q:***&nbsp;&nbsp; So, what are physical clocks ***not*** good for in distributed systems?
 ***A:***&nbsp;&nbsp; Measuring the order of events

 Why?
-Because if you try to determine the order in which a sequence of events have occurred by marking each event's point in time, we will run into problems when we try to compare the values of those points in time.
+Because if you try to determine the order in which a sequence of events have occurred by marking each event's point in time, we will run into problems when we try to compare time values recorded on different machines.

-If we use time-of-day clocks, then these will only be comparable in a very course sense because they are prone to jumping around due daylight-saving time and leap seconds.
+If we use time-of-day clocks, then these will only be comparable in a very course sense because they are prone to jumping around due to factors such as daylight-saving time and leap seconds.

 If we try to use monotonic clock values, then things get even worse because they are simply counters from some *"unspecified point in the past"*; thus, it is meaningless to compare values coming from different machines.